Breakfast Egg Wrap

 • Vegetables (and meat): This is the fun part where you can add whatever ingredients you’d like inside the egg wrap.
 I recommend using some type of leafy greens like arugula, spinach, or kale.
 Then you can add tomatoes, onions, bell peppers, zucchini, or even cooked potatoes.
 You can also add turkey bacon or breakfast sausage, or cold cuts like turkey in it.

-• Spread/Sauce: To keep this wrap on the healthy side, I mash avocado and spread it on the inside of the egg wrap.
+• Spread/Sauce: I like to mash avocado and spread it on the inside of the egg wrap.
 You can also add some mayonnaise, cream cheese, or plain yogurt but you’ll need something to contain the ingredients so they don’t fall out.

 • Cheese: For a Mediterranean vibe, I use crumbled feta cheese, but any type of cheese works, like mozzarella, fontina, Havarti, or gouda.